paveu/content-publisher/README.md

 $ cd src
 $ python manage.py makemigrations
 $ python manage.py migrate
-$ python manage.py collectstatic
+$ python manage.py collectstatic --noinput
 $ python manage.py createsu # it will create superuser with login:admin,pw:admin
 $ python manage.py runserver
 ```
-* NOTE #4: In order to get the project up and running please add Facebook SocialApp to the the Django admin.
+* NOTE #6: In order to get the project up and running please add Facebook SocialApp to the the Django admin.
 Do following steps:

 1. Go to admin http://project/admin/ page use login:admin, pw:admin and click at Sites.
 2. DO NOT REMOVE example.com, just edit example.com row and change example.com domain to your current project domain.